Kartaverse/Kartaverse-Docs/docs/kvrFisheyeStereo.md

 		Reactor:/Deploy/Comps/Kartaverse/KartaVP/Lens Profiles/

+Note: If you change the sensor resolution on a camera body, this will typically modify the captured dual fisheye media's aspect ratio, and frame cropping.
+This sensor resolution adjustment typically requires the STMap to be regenerated so it matches the current dual fisheye lens stereo frame layout.

 When the example comp files are opened up in Fusion Studio Standalone or the Resolve Studio Fusion page it looks like this: